line/armeria/site/src/sphinx/server-annotated-service.rst

 Creating user-defined media type annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Armeria provides annotations like :api:`@ConsumeJson`, :api:`@ConsumeText`, :api:`@ConsumeBinary`
+Armeria provides pre-defined annotations such as :api:`@ConsumeJson`, :api:`@ConsumeText`, :api:`@ConsumeBinary`
 and :api:`@ConsumeOctetStream` which are aliases for ``@ConsumeType("application/json; charset=utf-8")``,
 ``@ConsumeType("text/plain; charset=utf-8")``, ``@ConsumeType("application/binary")`` and
 ``@ConsumeType("application/octet-stream")`` respectively.
 Also, :api:`@ProduceJson`, :api:`@ProduceText`, :api:`@ProduceBinary` and :api:`@ProduceOctetStream`
-are provided in a same manner.
+are provided in the same manner.

-Moreover, you can specify your own alias for :api:`@ConsumeType` and :api:`@ProduceType` as follows.
-It would be better to specify your annotation than writing a media type as a string on every method which is more error-prone.
+If there is no annotation that meets your need, you can define your own annotations for :api:`@ConsumeType` and :api:`@ProduceType` as follows.
+Specifying your own annotations is recommended because writing a media type with a string is more error-prone.

 .. code-block:: java